What Is Going On?

 This is a time of transition, many a wise person has stated this, but the transition is within each of us as we learn to shift our thoughts from the lower to higher intellect.
 This is the path of our evolution.
 Yes, we can raise the vibrancy rate of the earth by imagining a world in balance, but it is limited by our rational mind.
 Our vague notions can manifest little, and if even a part of us needs change to happen in the world, or feels guilty about what is going on or establishes blame for disharmony it will work against our imagined world.
 This is the litmus test I referred to above.
 Only when we are making ourselves more balanced, will be able to externalize en masse.
 Besides, who decides what future we should manifest if we could?

 In my readings there are many different schools of esoteric traditions, some use the term root races and the idea that there are seven, of which we are the fifth.
 According to these same schools, we are roughly halfway through this cycle, and then there are those who are working on the next cycle and some from the previous one.
-If you consider that the period of each measure in many thousands of years, then we have a long way to go.
+If you consider that the period of each measure in many tens of thousands of years then we have a long way to go.
 There is no need to pine for the future; it will take care of itself if we take care of our present.

 © 2012 Allan Beveridge